 Every saved chat lives in your gallery.
 Two toilet rolls, a date, and a preview.
 It's like a photo album, but nobody wants to see it at Christmas.

-Saved to your gallery with both bog rolls as the cover image, a date, and a preview.
+Saved to your gallery with both bog rolls as the cover art, a date, and a preview of the chat.
 It's basically a scrapbook.
-A deeply questionable scrapbook.
+Your grandchildren will find it one day.

 AI generates an animated replay with random characters acting out your conversation.
 It's like a short film, except the entire screenplay was written in a toilet.
 Which, to be fair, describes most British cinema.